-To Women, Every Comment, Remark, Question, or Joke Means, “Want to Fuck?”
+To Women, Every Comment, Remark, Question, or Joke said to Them by a Man Means “Want to Fuck?”

 I complimented a barista on her makeup the other day as she had changed it.
 She took this as a come-on.
 We’ve known each other for years.

-She’s fat and I wouldn’t fuck her with my worst enemy’s dick, but you say hi to a stupid woman and to them that means, “Want to fuck?”
-It’s really narcissistic and self-centered of them to assume that all these guys want to fuck them, when half of us wouldn’t touch their fat asses with a 10 foot pole and an 11 foot extension.
+She’s fat and I wouldn’t fuck her with my worst enemy’s dick, but you say hi to a stupid woman, and to them that means, “Want to fuck?”
+It’s narcissistic and self-centered of them to assume that all these guys want to fuck them when half of us wouldn’t touch their fat asses with a 10 foot pole and an 11 foot extension.

-Now that she did that (interpreting my makeup comment as an inappropriate come-on), I am cold her to, often refuse to tip her, don’t look at her, and definitely won’t say anymore stuff about clothes or makeup.
+Now that she did that (interpreting my makeup comment as an inappropriate come-on), I am cold, often refuse to tip, and don’t look at her, and definitely won’t say anymore stuff about clothes or makeup.

-Baristas who are friendly get the tips I saved up from the hostiles, often with a compliment like that, “This is for good service.
-You always give me good service.” (with a pointed emphasis on the “you” and the “good service”).
+Baristas who are friendly get the tips I saved up from the hostiles, often with a compliment like, “This is for good service.
+You always give me good service” (with a pointed emphasis on the “you” and the “good service”).
 See how that works?

 You Can’t Go Around Starting Questions with Everyone

-Basically, you can’t just go around starting conversations with everyone.
-Especially if someone is next to you and refusing to look at you with a cold look on her face, a conversation is probably not going to work out.
+Basically, you can’t start conversations with everyone.
+Especially if a woman is next to you and refusing to look at you with a cold look on her face, a conversation is probably not going to work out.
 Don’t try to talk to bitches who have cold, shut-down faces.
 Those faces mean “Don’t talk to me, asshole.”

 Figure out When a Conversation Is Being Shut Down and End It